DohaNasr115/Sales_Project/README.md

 -🎯 Which product categories are most popular among different age groups?
 -🏷️ How does discount percentage affect sales?
 -💳 Which payment methods are most preferred by customers?
 -🔄 What is the average order frequency per customer?
+-5️⃣ Profitability & Discount Impact
+-💲 How do discounts impact final sales revenue?
+-💵 Are higher discounts leading to more purchases?
+-💰 What is the average profit margin after discounts?

 ### Python file: